ioO/django-billjobs/README.md

     django-admin migrate

-You can use development fixtures located in *billing/fixtures/dev_data.json*
+You can use development fixtures

     django-admin loaddata billjobs/fixtures/dev_data.json